Bush Blitz TeachLive 2021

 What is Bush Blitz TeachLive?

-Bush Blitz TeachLive gives teachers an opportunity to participate in a Bush Blitz expedition, working as research assistants for leading scientists in the field by helping to document plants and animals and discover new species.
+Bush Blitz TeachLive is an exciting and unique professional learning opportunity for teachers to participate as research assistants alongside leading scientists on Bush Blitz expeditions.
+They learn hands on scientific research skills while helping to document plants and animals and potentially discover new species.

-While in the field teachers share this experience with their students through Skype and other online tools, and through the Bush Blitz TeachLive website (http://bushblitz.teachlive.org.au) where they post blogs, share photographs and videos and conduct interactive forums
+While in the field teachers share the experience with their students through virtual lessons (crossing live to their class via video calls and other online tools) and regular blog posts on Bush Blitz TeachLive website (https://www.earthwatch.org.au/Blogs/teacher-blog).

 Objectives of the program